rachitpoudel101/OOP-from-Python/README.md

 class method is called static method.
 "Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function,without parmanetly modifying it.
 **@staticmethod** is the decoder. it is the type of decoder that convert the normal function to static function/method.

+## Abstraction
+Hiding the implementaion details of a class and only showing the necessary features to the user.

+## Encapluation
+Wrapping data and function into a single unit(Object)